skip to main content

 Attention, local sports fans: If you rely on RSNs (regional sports networks) to watch your home teams in action, cable or satellite TV is a better bet than live TV streaming.
 Cable and satellite offer more RSNs in more areas; streaming is inconsistent in RSN inclusion.

 Sports channels on cable and satellite, on the other hand, are easy to get—even if it means subscribing to a more expensive plan.
-But now that the NFL SUNDAY TICKET is moving to YouTube TV for the 2023 season, streaming TV may become the new go-to for sports content.
+But now that the NFL SUNDAY TICKET has moved to YouTube TV, streaming TV may become the new go-to for sports content.
 For now, though, cable and satellite are your best bet for the most channels.

 Winner on channels: Cable and Satellite